 Washington, DC 20314-1000

-Given the many questions and concerns that have been raised since the issuance of EO 13690 regarding the Climate-informed Science Approach, USACE is providing the following additional guidance to assist reviewers in understanding our current climate-informed analysis approaches.
+Given the many questions and concerns that have been raised since the issuance of EO 13690 regarding the Climate-informed Science Approach, USACE provided the following additional guidance to assist reviewers in understanding its current climate-informed analysis approaches.